A misconfigured Windows Store likely to cause an error in Microsoft Windows 10 operating system.

 Delete Faulty Task Using Command-line

-If disabling automatic refreshing the banned Windows Store apps list task doesn’t fix, you might want to delete it using the command-line.
+If disabling automatic refreshing the banned Windows Store apps list task doesn’t fix, you might want to remove it using the command-line.
 You must be logged in from the Administrator account as the Command Prompt needs administrative privileges.

 1. Open Elevated Command Prompt.